mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Actions as Intent - Discover in Fate Core.md

 The lack of mechanics around fictional positioning sometimes leads players to want to create aspects for everything.
 But if every new piece of information warrants an aspect, you end up "spamming" aspects, overwhelming the narrative with ten aspects on the table that are never reincorporated into the fiction.
 When every invoke is a free invoke on a new aspect, we miss the satisfaction of returning to the aspects that grounded the story in the first place.

-In my experience, most players intuitively understand that aspect spamming distracts from the narrative, and they limit their [[create advantage]] actions to meaningful moments of preparation.
-And since the vocabulary of [[create advantage]] doesn't imply discovery to most players, those [[create advantage]] actions don't usually involve listening, learning, observing.
+In my experience, most players intuitively understand that aspect spamming distracts from the narrative, and they limit their [[Create Advantage]] actions to meaningful moments of preparation.
+And since the vocabulary of [[Create Advantage]] doesn't imply discovery to most players, those [[Create Advantage]] actions don't usually involve listening, learning, observing.
 Characters prepare, act, and react, but they don't take much time to learn in any formal sense, even when they're creating aspects.

 #### The Player's Gaze

-One solution to the absence of [[create advantage]] actions dedicated to learning is to just give players the information they need when they need it.
+One solution to the absence of [[Create Advantage]] actions dedicated to learning is to just give players the information they need when they need it.
 Compels are great for this, since the GM can introduce information that's complicated---"No, I am your father"; tricksy---"I am not left-handed either"; or downright devastating---"What's in the box?"
 Information is often less important than action, so giving the players the information they need to get to the action is the priority.

 But this model isn't really collaborative; the GM delivers information and the players act on that information.
 The magic of roleplaying is that information is really part of a broader conversation between the players and the GM. **The questions the players ask are as important as the answers the GM gives because they determine what parts of the world get defined.** Discovery only has a collaborative element if the players have an equal say in what merits disclosure.